Dreaght/gpu-screen-recorder-ui/README.md

 This might cause issues for you if you use input remapping software.
 To workaround this you can go into settings and select "Only grab virtual devices"

 # License
 This software is licensed under GPL3.0-only.
-Files under `fonts/` directory belong to the Noto Sans Google fonts project and they are licensed under `SIL Open Font License`.
+Files under `fonts/` directory belong to the Noto Sans Google fonts project and they are licensed under `SIL Open Font License`. `images/default.cur` it part of the [Adwaita icon theme](https://gitlab.gnome.org/GNOME/adwaita-icon-theme/-/tree/master) which is licensed under `Creative Commons Attribution-Share Alike 3.0`.

 # Demo
 [![Click here to watch a demo video on youtube](https://img.youtube.com/vi/SOqXusCTXXA/0.jpg)](https://www.youtube.com/watch?v=SOqXusCTXXA)